 Tami will be teaching her Spring course, “Genomics and Evolution of Infectious Disease” again in 2020.
 It is now listed as an official course, with both undergraduate (1.088) and graduate listings (1.881 and HST.538).
 Improvements to the course include new lectures, moving starter code for psets to Python, and removal of a final exam.
 The course website can be accessed here: https://sites.google.com/view/1-088

 Uncovering the rules of microbial colonization within the microbiome

 Using high-throughput culturing, computation, and experiments-- and the lens of evolution

 There is an enormous potential for bacterial evolution within your body

 The bacteria that colonize humans during health change within us, driven by adaptive evolution.
-The Lieberman Lab seeks to leverage this evolution to better understand species and strains within the microbiome, to understand the impact of within-person evolution on community structure and host health, and to use this knowledge to improve the development of microbiome-based therapies.
+The Lieberman Lab reconstructs within-person evolutionary histories to better understand bacterial behavior within the microbiome, models the impact of within-person evolution on community structure and host health (through experiments and computation), and uses these insights to improve the development of microbiome-based therapies.
 Click here for more details.

 Tami has been named a recipient of the Smith Family Awards Program for Excellence in Biomedical Research!
 We are grateful to the Smith Family Foundation for their support!